ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

     ```bash
     $ docker run -p 19090:9090 -v /tmp/prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus
     ```
-4. Prometheus dashboard can be accessed from http://localhost:19090/ and check where the docker is running successfully.
+4. Go to http://localhost:19090/ and check Prometheus dashboard to validate docker is running successfully.

 #### Grafana
 Let’s use Grafana to visualize metrics in a dashboard.
-For this, we need to install Grafana, and and the Prometheus as a datasource to fetch the data from.
+For this, we need to install Grafana, and configure Prometheus as a datasource.
 Follow the below-provided steps and configure Grafana.

 1. Start Grafana as docker container with below command.
 For more information, please go to [link](https://hub.docker.com/r/grafana/grafana/).
    ```bash